 Great examples of catchy and easily recognisable business names include the likes of ‘Reggae Reggae Sauce’, from BBC’s UK version of Dragons Den and ‘The Boring Company’, created by Tesla’s Elon Musk.

 Reggae Reggae Sauce was a sauce created by Levi Roots.
 A once family man now turned businessman and entrepreneur.
-He was born in Jamaica so his food always had a Caribbean and Jamaican twist.
+He was born in Jamaica, so his food always had a Caribbean and Jamaican twist.

 The brand even offers a lot more since the sauces in 2006, with soft drinks, frozen food, seasonings and more.

 It is also worth talking about the name and how you can use it within branding.
-Amazon has one of the best creative brand/business names due to their branding of the name.
+Amazon has one of the best creative brand/business names due to its branding of the name.
 The logo of Amazon is minimalistic and simple but has a secret meaning.

 Amazon’s logo now shows their recognisable smile as an arrow from the letter A to Z, which implies that they sell ‘everything from A to Z’. which is a brilliant piece of branding.